aimms/user-guide/aimms-ide/Aimms/Options/Project/Startup & Authorization/Startup_Open_WebUI_on_startup.rst

 .. _option-AIMMS-open_webui_on_startup:

-Open WebUI on startup
+Open WebUI on Startup
 =====================

 :Type:	Selection
-:Range:	Either Yes or No
+:Range:	The settings listed below
 :Default:	No

-If you set this option to Yes then AIMMS will automatically start the WebUI when starting the project.
+If you set this option to 'Yes' then AIMMS will automatically start the WebUI when starting the project.
+Possible values are:

+    *	No
+    *	Yes

 **Tips & Tricks**